steven-wolfman/ubc-term-finder/dev-story.md

     branches: [main]
 ```

 Next, we supply the [jobs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs) in our workflow.
-Jobs are run in parallel, but you can create [dependencies as needed](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds).
+Jobs can run in parallel by default, but you can specify [dependencies](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds) between them.
 Each job _must_ indicate what platform it [runs on](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on).
 In our case, we only need one job, which we'll run on Ubuntu Linux:

 ```yaml
 jobs: